steryu/CPP/README.md

 # CPP

 This was our first step into C++. using my knowledge of C, I could easily transition into the new progamming language.
+The goal of these modules is to introduce you to Object-Oriented Programming.

 They are in total nine CPP modules, each of which was crafted to learn specific subjects.

 I made and used a very simple [`bash script`](https://github.com/steryu/CreateClass-script) to create the classes.